It’s time for the annual Plastic Free July challenge! Here are 31 ways to get started on your journey to live plastic

 11. Do a rubbish bin audit

-Sort through your trash and work out where most of the waste you’re generating is coming from – the results may surprise you and will help you to tackle your plastic habits strategically, like a ninja.
+Sort through your trash and work out where most of the waste you’re generating is coming from – the results may surprise you and will help you to tackle your plastic habits strategically.

 Shopping at supermarkets for these items means they will almost always come prepackaged, robbing you of the chance to chat to your local butcher about putting your chops directly into a BYO-container and spreading the zero waste word.

-Invest in quality plastic-free items that last like stainless steel pegs, wood-handled gardening tools and more.
+Invest in quality plastic free items that last, like stainless steel pegs and wood-handled gardening tools.

-It saves plastic, dollars and hours reading the tiny-print on the back of bottles to see if they contain Sodium Lauryl Sulfate and other potentially yucky chemicals.
-Check out 3 recipes to reduce plastic in the bathroom or our Gardener’s Hand Scrub recipe in Issue 6 of Pip Magazine.
+It saves plastic, dollars and hours reading the tiny print on the back of bottles to see if they contain Sodium Lauryl Sulfate and other potentially yucky chemicals.
+Check out 3 recipes to reduce plastic in the bathroom or our Gardener’s Hand Scrub recipe.

 16. Give up plastic sponges

 17. Commit to natural fibres in your wardrobe

-Polar fleece might feel all warm and snuggly but it releases a harmful trail of micro-plastics every time you wash it, that oftentimes end up in the ocean.
-Read more about committing to slow fashion in Issue 6 and ethical clothing in Issue 13 of Pip Magazine.
+Polar fleece may feel all warm and snuggly but it releases a harmful trail of micro-plastics every time you wash it, that end up in our oceans.

 It’s very easy, can be made of home-grown soil products (compost, leaf mould, worm castings) and means no more expensive, plastic-wrapped potting mix.